 First, a key confirmation and integrity check is calculated by passing the key, k, and data consisting of a concatenation of the two unencrypted public keys and the STA's MAC address to the HMAC version of the hash function used by PKEX:

-check = HMAC-Hash(k, STA-pubkey || peer-pubkey || STA-MAC)
+check = HMAC-Hash(k, P || P’ || STA-MAC)

 where the public keys are converted into an octet string per 11.3.7.2.4 (Element to octet string conversion) prior to concatenation and passing to the HMAC.
 The value of check shall be copied into the MIC field of the PKEX Key Confirm message and the message transmitted to the peer whose MAC address is the transmitter of the received PKEY Key Commit message.
 The PKEX Key Confirm message shall not be a group addressed frame.
 The STA may choose to retransmit the PKEX Key Confirm message after a suitable waiting period of its own choosing and may choose to retransmit a limited number of times, of its own choosing, before abandoning PKEX.
 The waiting period and retransmit limit are not defined here because they have no effect on interoperability.